IllyaMoskvin/nixie-counter/README.md

  * [back.ai](designs/back.ai)
  * [front.ai](designs/front.ai)

 I made an effort to organize their contents, but they are provided as-is.
-There are definitely some inaccuracies relative to the finished product.
+There are definitely some inaccuracies relative to the finished counter.
 For example, you may notice that the acrylic piece was designed to mount a fourth PCB—this [TXS0108E 8-bit bi-directional level-shifter breakout](https://www.addicore.com/TXS0108E-p/ad284.htm).
 Turns out, it wasn't needed?
-Also, I used a different button than the one measured for the designs, so don't trust those measurements.
+Also, I used a different button than the one measured for the designs.
+Generally, the measurements for the back cutouts don't quite reflect the final product.

 There are a couple things I'd change here, too.
 I'd make the two Forstner holes slightly bigger, especially for the button.
 I'd maybe make the indentations for the #6 nuts slightly bigger, too.
 While cleaning up the design files, I noticed that all of the holes on the back should have been at least 0.5mm higher.
 I haven't noticed it while tinkering with the counter for the past year or so, but yeah, that flaw made it into the end product.
 Unfortunate, but in a way, that makes it more human.